djcopley/Tiltometer/CONTRIBUTING.md

 If you experience any problems please make sure that your issue is detailed.
 If you can include exactly what events took place before the failure, that is a bonus.

-If you wish to contribute simply fork this repository and make your change!
-And when you think it's ready for everyone, just submit a pull request to have your code reviewed and merged!
+If you wish to contribute, simply fork this repository and make your change!
+When you're done and think it's ready for everyone, just submit a pull request to have your code reviewed and merged!

 ## Testing